tidymodels/hardhat/tests/testthat/_snaps/validation.md

       validate_no_formula_duplication(y + x ~ y + x)
     Condition
       Error in `validate_no_formula_duplication()`:
       !
-The following terms are duplicated on the left and right hand side of the `formula`: 'y', 'x'.
+Terms must not be duplicated on the left- and right-hand side of the `formula`. i The following duplicated terms were found: "y" and "x"

 ---